panaverse/typescript-node-projects/getting-started-exercises.md

 • Remove the last two names from your list, so you have an empty list.
 Print your list to make sure you actually have an empty list at the end of your program.

+18. Dinner Guests: Working with one of the programs from Exercises 14 through 17, print a message indicating the number of people you are inviting to dinner.

+19. Think of something you could store in a array.
+For example, you could make a list of mountains, rivers, countries, cities, languages, or anything else you’d like.
+Write a program that creates a list containing these items.

-18. Seeing the World: Think of at least five places in the world you’d like to visit.
+20. Seeing the World: Think of at least five places in the world you’d like to visit.

 • Store the locations in a array.
 Make sure the array is not in alphabetical order.